sleiendecker/waltscience.github.io/_posts/2020-7-23-ecosentiment.md

  2. Attending school and working tirelessly on research most of your life becomes your most distinguishing characteristic.

 For many, imagining ending their academic journey outside of the academy makes them feel like the sacrifices they made were done in vain.
 Even worse, settling for anything less than a professorship requires giving up a portion of your [identity](https://www.insidehighered.com/advice/2017/01/30/academics-can-and-should-stop-equating-their-identity-work-essay).

+These personal barriers, the ones that keep people fighting for tenure-track jobs, may be the only reason there is any positive sentiment left on the academic job market.

 <br>
 <br>